North Georgia Mushroom Picking Guide

 You’ll also need a basket or bag to collect the mushrooms, a magnifying glass to help you identify the mushrooms, and a pocket knife or similar tool to extract the mushrooms from the ground.

-Where to Find Wild Mushrooms in Northern Georgia
+Where to Find Wild Mushrooms in Georgia

-As noted above, fall is the best time of year to find wild mushrooms in Northern Georgia.
+As noted above, Fall is the best time of year to find wild mushrooms in Northern Georgia.
 As a fungus, mushrooms enjoy dark, damp habitats, so heavily forested mountain trails are a goldmine for these tasty treats.

 Begin your search near shaded, mossy areas and check around logs, trees, and wood trunks.
-There are some varieties that grow in fields or more dry areas, but the former is a great starting point to find edible wild mushrooms.
+There are some varieties that grow in fields or drier areas, but the former is a great starting point for finding edible wild mushrooms in Georgia.
+The Blue Ridge Mountains in Northern Georgia offer plenty of ground to cover during your foray!

 Bay Bolete